swatiabc/deep_reinforcement_navigation/Report.md

 Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values for each action.
 However, by replacing the traditional Deep Q-Network (DQN) architecture with a dueling architecture, we can assess the value of each state, without having to learn the effect of each action.

 Another implementation (as suggessted in the course) is using pixels instead of velocity, along with ray-based perception of objects around its forward direction.
 For thos method we need to create a convolution network to train the agent.

+## References

+1. Deep Reinforcement Learning Udacity Nanodegree